 The cost of each specialty restaurant will depend on which cruise line you're booked on.
 The ship sometimes makes a difference, too, as older vessels do not have as many to choose from.

-That being said, you can find ships with specialty restaurants serving up anything from sushi to steak, upscale French cuisine, handmade pasta, casual bar bites, and more.
+That said, you can find cruises with specialty restaurants serving anything from sushi to steak, upscale French cuisine, handmade pasta, casual bar bites, and more.

-Some cruise lines do offer dining packages that allow you to bundle multiple specialty venues for a flat fee.
-Royal Caribbean, for example, offers a package that allows guests to dine at Chops and another venue of their choosing for around $85 when booked in advance on the Cruise Planner.
+Some cruise lines have dining packages you to bundle multiple specialty venues for a flat fee.
+Royal Caribbean, for example, offers a package that allows guests to dine at Chops and another venue of their choosing for around $105 when booked in advance on the Cruise Planner.

 Read more: 16 tips to not waste money on your first cruise